uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Mohawks’ claim to that land and demands for the recognition of their traditional territory had gone unheeded for years by the federal government.
 The resulting confrontation, according to historian J. R. Miller, was “proof of Canada’s failed Indian [land] claims policy.”[^3]
-What had begun as a peaceful act of resistance by Mohawk people defending their lands took a violent turn.[^4] The “Oka crisis,” as it became widely known in the media, led to a seventy-eight-day standoff and<!--x-->
+What had begun as a peaceful act of resistance by Mohawk people defending their lands took a violent turn.[^4] The “Oka crisis,” as it became widely known in the media, led to a seventy-eight-day standoff and <!-- page 246 -->involved armed resistance led by militarily trained Mohawk warriors.[^5]
-involved armed resistance led by militarily trained Mohawk warriors.[^5] It was an event that shook Canada’s complacency about Aboriginal demands to the core.
+It was an event that shook Canada’s complacency about Aboriginal demands to the core.
 Shortly after an end to the siege had been negotiated, Prime Minister Brian Mulroney wrote: